bephrem1/impulse/README.md

 #### Chrome Extension

 We also had to create a chrome extension that had two main components to it as well.
-The chrome extension needs a modal that acted as a middleman between the consumer and the ecommerce cite.
+The chrome extension needs a modal that acted as a middleman between the consumer and the ecommerce site.
 We wanted to pause the user's activity, and help them really think about what actions they were about to take.
 We also had to create the chrome extension pop up section that allow a user to login (so their information could be stored and pushed to the database).

 Here is what the modal looks like: